 Asthma can be chronic (long-lasting) and can range from mild to severe based on the extent to which your breathing is affected.
 You will have episodes of coughing, wheezing, chest tightness, and controlling your breath can be really difficult.
 For effective control, you need to be aware of the early symptoms and signs of asthma which can occur suddenly.
-People with a family history of asthma are more prone to develop the condition, so it is better to seek a doctors’ suggestion in advance.
+People with a family history of asthma are more prone to develop the condition, so it is better to seek suggestions from the top pulmonologist in Jaipur in advance.
 Asthma is more common in women than in men while the reverse is true among children.

 Asthma is not a serious condition if recognized early and treated properly.
 We are lucky enough to have medicines to control asthma.
 A person with severe asthma can have an improved quality of life with proper medication.